Pets Haven FAQ

-As per council regulations, all animals leaving our care must not pose a threat to the community.
+As per legislation, all animals leaving our care must not pose a threat to the community.
 Each animal is tested by experienced staff.

-What if it doesn't get on with my cat?
+What if a dog does not get along with my cat?

 We do have a cooling off period, but generally speaking a new member of the family should be given at least 2 weeks to settle in.
 Most issues can be avoided by proper socialisation and introduction.
 Please ask us if you have any queries or issues, and we can let you know the best way to introduce two animals for the first time.